Germany 2008 "For the Youth - Dinosaurs"

 The eye sockets of tyrannosaurs are positioned so that the eyes would point forward and due to the narrow snout, giving them binocular vision.
 This helped for the better estimating distances when hunting other dinosaurs.

 Whether a skeleton of a Tyrannosaurus is a female or a male animal can be determined in comparison with a group of reptiles that are still alive today, the crocodiles.
-In female crocodiles, the lower vertebral process (hemal arch) of the first caudal vertebra are smaller than the following vertebrae and thus offers more space for the passage of eggs.
+In female crocodiles, the lower vertebral process (hemal arch) of the first caudal vertebra is smaller than the following vertebrae and thus offers more space for the passage of eggs.
 This anatomical special has also been noted in some Tyrannosaurus finds and they are therefore considered females.

 Note: The Tyrannosaurus rex skeleton in the Senckenberg is a complete copy of a dinosaurs in the American Museum of Natural History in New York.
 It is a gift, made by BHF-Bank in 1991 for 70th birthday of Dr. Hanns-Christian-Schroeder-Hohenwarth, Honorary President of the Senckenberg Society for Nature Research.